UC-MACSS/persp-analysis/students/kwon_hyunku/MACSS_FINAL.md

 the conclusion that Airbnb’s current design choices facilitate racial discrimination.
-Similarity in the guiding research question and computational methods notwithstanding, each paper deals with different object (the former focuses on guests’ perceptions, while the latter on hosts’), and employs different research methods (the former makes use of observational data, the other combines field experiment and observational data).
+Similarity in the guiding research question and computational methods notwithstanding, each paper deals with different objects (the former focuses on guests’ perceptions, while the latter on hosts’), and employs different research methods (the former makes use of observational data, the other combines field experiment and observational data).